 “Whatever you do, work heartily, as for the Lord and not for men.”– Colossians 3:23 (ESV)

 Quality becomes a testimony.
-Do ordinary tasks with extraordinary care because you’re ultimately serving Christ.
+Do ordinary tasks with extraordinary care, leaning on Bible verses for courage as you serve Christ.

 “One gives freely, yet grows all the richer; another withholds what he should give, and only suffers want.”– Proverbs 11:24 (ESV)